bhavini-patel/bhavini/README.md

 ---

 ### 🛍️ Custom Shopify Apps
-From private admin tools to public apps that scale, I’ve built apps that solve real merchant needs.
+I’ve built apps that solve real merchant needs, from private admin tools to public apps that scale.

 ---